 Related to both plot diagram and types of literary conflict, the ”Hero’s Journey” is a recurring pattern of stages many heroes undergo over the course of their stories.
-Joseph Campbell, an American mythologist, writer, and lecturer, articulated this cycle after researching and reviewing numerous myths and stories from a variety of time periods and regions of the world.
-He found that they all share fundamental principles.
-This spawned the Hero’s Journey, also known as the Monomyth.
 The most basic version has 12 steps, while more detailed versions can have up to 17 Hero's Journey steps.

-The classic story of To Kill a Mockingbird has touched generations since it was written in the late 1950s.
-Set during the great depression, in Maycomb, Alabama, the story centers around the Finch family.
-Atticus, the father, a prominent lawyer, takes a case defending an innocent black man.
-Although Atticus clearly proves his client is innocent, the all-white jury still convicts the defendant.
+This classic story has touched generations since it was written in the late 1950s.
+Set during the Great Depression in Maycomb, Alabama, the story centers around the Finch family.
+Atticus, the father and a prominent lawyer, takes a case defending an innocent black man.
+Although Atticus proves his client is innocent, the all-white jury still convicts the defendant.

 To Kill a Mockingbird Hero's Journey - Atticus Finch Heroic Journey